prioritizr/prioritizr/docs/reference/eval_rank_importance.md

 or [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object
 containing importance scores for the planning units in the solution.
-Specifically, the returned object is in the same format as the planning unit data in the argument to `x`.
+Specifically, the returned object is in the same format as the planning unit data in `x`.
 The object also has the following attributes that provide information on the incremental rank procedure.

 - `budgets`: